M-Media-Group/Covid-19-API/README.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p><a href="https://blog.mmediagroup.fr/post/m-media-coronavirus-api-passes-1-million-requests/">This API has now been called over 1 million times!</a> - scratch that, we're at 2 million now!</p>
+<p><a href="https://blog.mmediagroup.fr/post/m-media-coronavirus-api-passes-1-million-requests/">This API has now been called over 1 million times!</a> - scratch that, we're at <a href="https://blog.mmediagroup.fr/post/m-media-coronavirus-api-reaches-2-million-requests/">2 million now!</a></p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->